ioi-2019/image/README.md

 ## Description of files

 # Backup
 **backup_service_setup.txt** shows the steps necessary to implement contestant backups.
+It involves setting up the scripts, a service and a timer in the final image.
 Here are the necessary files for this process:

 **backup.sh** - Zips contestant home folder and sends to a central location